 Maybe we are biased because we travel for food, but for us when people ask what is Seville famous for, we answer tapas!
 Like much of Andalusia, the southern region of Spain, many of the top places to visit in Seville are tapas bars and restaurants.
 It’s easy to see when wandering around the city that the locals love to eat and drink and enjoy their time out with friends and family.
 We recommend doing the same!
 Or, book a Tapas Like a Local Tour With Devour Tours.
 We loved our tour through the Triana neighborhood and learned so much!

 What are the Best Restaurants in Seville Spain?
-Our Seville Guide to Food
+Check out our Seville Guide to Food

 There is no shortage of tapas bars in Seville Spain.
 Here are some resources to help you find great tips on eating out in Seville.
 We share our recommendations on the 23 Best Tapas to Eat in Seville and recommendations on Where to Eat in Seville in our Seville Food Guide.

 Before traveling to Seville, I will admit that I knew very little about the wines of the area, other than Sherry.
 Even if you can’t book a day trip to some of the local vineyards or Sherry bodegas in nearby Jerez, be sure to try some of the local wines (of course with tapas) during your Sevilla sightseeing tour.
 Try some of the driest white wine in the world, called Fino or Manzanilla.
 Or, go for the Pedro Ximenez, which is more sweet, like a dessert wine.
 From what we saw, one of the top Seville activities for locals seems to be sipping sherry at a tapas bar.
 You can tell because the glass is smaller and shorter.

 Learn more about Southern Spain in this Seville Guide Book

 10. Take a Vermouth – A Top Sevilla To Do